by Jennifer Crystal

 So much of Lyme disease is just luck, good and bad.

 My medical trajectory started with the bad luck of being bitten by a tick.
 I was in the back woods of Maine.
-I wasn’t careful about wearing bug repellent, and I didn’t know to check for ticks.
+I wasn’t focused on prevention and wasn’t wearing bug repellent, and I definitely didn’t know to check for ticks.
 These are factors I could have better controlled, which might have kept that original tick away from me.
 Then again, I have lots of friends who spent similar summers in those woods, who were similarly careless, who were never bitten by a tick.
 So even if I had been more careful, my being bitten may have just been bad luck.
 The fact that my tick also delivered three co-infections in addition to Lyme was even worse luck.

 Recognizing the role luck plays in Lyme disease lets us off the hook a little.
 I’m not saying we shouldn’t be vigilant; anyone who spends time outdoors must be.
 We need to take the best care of ourselves we can.
 We need to follow the protocols our doctors give us.
 When those treatments don’t work, or when we aren’t comfortable with our doctors, we need to do something about it: we need to find new physicians, or work with our practitioners to try different mixtures of medications.
 We need to figure out what lifestyle changes we can implement and adjunct therapies we can try to best improve our health.
 We need to do everything in our power to get an accurate diagnosis, to get proper treatment, and to fight for what we need.